-The mulch — carefully chipped and composted with bacteria — is destined for the 70-acre Civano Nursery farm in Sahuarita, where it will help grow trees, shrubs and perennials that will be planted throughout Pima County.
+The mulch — carefully chipped and composted with bacteria — is destined for the Civano Nursery farm in Sahuarita, where it will help grow trees, shrubs and perennials that will be planted throughout Pima County.

 “I tip my hat to Tucson Electric Power.
 TEP is a good community steward,” said Les Shipley, who founded Civano Nursery in the late 1990s and owns it with his three sons, Chris, Nick and Alex.
 “Instead of discarding this green waste, we are grinding it, composting it, shipping it down to our nursery and growing more trees.”

-Hummer spotted Civano Nursery while driving down the Old Nogales Highway in June 2004.
+Former TEP employee Harold Hummer, who is now retired, initiated the partnership after he spotted Civano Nursery while driving down the Old Nogales Highway in June 2004.
 At the time, TEP was looking for a company to recycle its green waste, which was gathering in heaps in a corner of its Irvington campus.

 Hummer stopped into the nursery, met Alex and Les Shipley, and shortly thereafter, the partnership was formed.
 Les Shipley knew nothing about composting at the time.
 “I read every book on composting that I possibly could,” he said.
 “It’s taken many years to perfect the process, but we did it, and now we have a product that’s one of the best in the industry.”

 Civano recently won Greenhouse Grower’s 2018 Medal of Excellence Award for its sustainable practices, including its work with TEP.

 Green waste is brought to the mulch yard by Asplundh Tree Expert Co. and Tony & Sons Landscaping.
 Their workers cut branches away from power lines and clear easements throughout the greater Tucson area.